 - Jonathan Boncek

 The chilaquiles verde ($12), typically a homey comfort food, are refreshing, but boring.
 The simmered corn chips are topped with a chunky green salsa, radishes, and crema, plus way too many thick slices of raw red onion.
-The over easy goose egg on top seemed so promising, but was cooked just enough not to run.
+The over easy duck egg on top seemed so promising, but was cooked just enough not to run.
 And the salty cotija cheese had all landed in one corner, rendering most bites in need of seasoning.
 Perfectly ripe slices of avocado were an unexpected and delightful addition, but not enough to save the dish.

 Similarly, the el vampiro ($14) — a carne asada taco with a folded-over corn quesadilla as the shell — found tough, fatty chunks of beef where the carne asada was supposed to be.
 Made with (again, perfectly ripe) slices of avocado and refried black beans, it's a smooshy mess that kind of makes you wonder where your $14 went.
 Cool concept, but it appears that Mexican vampires can't be trusted any more than the Romanian version.